Kong/docs.konghq.com/app/_hub/kong-inc/ai-rag-injector/overview/_index.md

 ## How it works

-1. The customer set up the RAG content to the vector database which we configure in the plugin config by Kong Admin API.
+1. You configure the AI RAG Injector plugin via the Kong Admin API or decK, setting up the RAG content to send to the vector database.
-2. When a request reaches the AI Gateway, the plugin generates embeddings for request prompts, and then queries the vector database for the top-k most similar embeddings.
+2. When a request reaches the AI Gateway, the plugin generates embeddings for request prompts, then queries the vector database for the top-k most similar embeddings.
-3. The plugin injects the retrieved content from vector search result into the request body, and forwards the request to the upstream service.
+3. The plugin injects the retrieved content from the vector search result into the request body, and forwards the request to the upstream service.

 ## Get started with the AI RAG Injector plugin